What is a 401(k) account?

 what are the disadvantages of a 401(k) and a 403(b)?

-Despite the tax-friendly benefits of a 401(k) and a 403(b), some severe limitations should make you seriously think about switching them to a Gold IRA.
+Despite the tax-friendly benefits of a 401(k) and a 403(b), some severe limitations should make you seriously think about completing your own 403(b) or 401(k) to gold IRA rollover.

 - Most employers offer limited pre-selected investment choices through their 401(k) and 403(b).
 These plans only feature combinations of stocks, bonds, and mutual funds.